 What are the risk factors associated with urination problems?

 Several factors enhance the probability of acquiring urinary abnormalities.
 However, not every person with risk factors gets urinary problems.
 Therefore, the aspects of exposure to urinary disorders usually involve:

 - Birth abnormalities

 - The sensitivity of contaminants or irritants

-- Catheterization or the process of the positioning of a bladder drain tube
+- Catheterization, or the process of positioning of a bladder drain tube

 - Smoking tobacco